fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Export-AzureRmAutomationDscNodeReportContent.md

 ## DESCRIPTION
 The **Export-AzureRmAutomationDscNodeReportContent** cmdlet exports the raw contents of an APS Desired State Configuration (DSC) report.
-A DSC node sends a DSC report to azure_2 Automation.
+A DSC node sends a DSC report to Azure Automation.

 ## EXAMPLES